erikyao/erikyao.github.io/_posts/2017-08-18-python-variable-scope-in-if-statement.md

 ---
-layout: post
-title: "Python: Variable scope in <i>if</i>-statement"
-description: ""
 category: Python
+description: ''
 tags: []
+title: 'Python: Variable scope in <i>if</i>-statement'
 ---
-{% include JB/setup %}

 In Java, this is wrong and you cannot even compile: